Privacy policy

 We and our service providers use cookies, web beacons, pixels, and similar technologies to operate the Services, remember your preferences, measure performance, and — with your consent where required — deliver and measure advertising.
 Categories include:

-• Advertising — measure the performance of advertising and, where permitted, deliver personalized advertising.
+- Advertising — measure the performance of advertising and, where permitted, deliver personalized advertising.
+We do not currently operate advertising pixels.

 You can control non-essential cookies through our on-site cookie preferences (where available), your browser settings, and browser-level signals such as Global Privacy Control.
 Disabling cookies may affect Services functionality.